Robert Goulet: Film, television, recordings

-In 1988, Tim Burton cast him as a houseguest blown through the roof by Beetlejuice and also played himself in Bill Murray's Scrooged (both 1988).
+In 1988, Tim Burton cast him as a houseguest blown through the roof by Beetlejuice, and Goulet also played himself in Bill Murray's Scrooged (both 1988).
 He performed the Canadian national anthem to open WrestleMania VI at SkyDome in Toronto in 1990.
 Goulet also made several appearances on the ABC sitcom Mr. Belvedere during its five-year run.

 In 1991, Goulet starred, with John Putch and Hillary Bailey Smith, in the unsold television series pilot Acting Sheriff.
 That same year, he appeared as Quentin Hapsburg, opposite Priscilla Presley and Leslie Nielsen, in the comedy film The Naked Gun 2½: The Smell of Fear.
 This followed a cameo as a "Special Guest Star" in the episode "The Butler Did It (A Bird in the Hand)" of the 1982 TV series Police Squad! in which he died by firing squad during the opening credits.
 The television series spawned The Naked Gun film series.

 In 1992, Goulet made an uncredited appearance as the piano player who suffers agonizing injuries in the "Weird Al" Yankovic video for "You Don't Love Me Anymore".
 That same year, Goulet guest-starred as country music singer Eddie Larren in an episode of the TV series In the Heat of the Night, "When the Music Stopped".

 In 1993, he played himself in The Simpsons episode "$pringfield".
 In that episode, Bart Simpson booked him into his own casino (actually Bart's treehouse), where he sang "Jingle Bells (Batman Smells)".

-In 1995 he appeared fronting a big band in a small sports themed nightclub, for a series of humorous 30-second ESPN ads revolving around NCAA basketball.
+In 1995 he appeared fronting a big band in a small sports themed nightclub for a series of humorous 30-second ESPN ads revolving around NCAA basketball.
 NCAA head coaches appeared in the audience as Goulet happily, not to mention strongly and authoritatively, sang variations on popular songs, with lyrics changed to include college basketball references.
 He appeared in the commercials for two seasons before ending the run in 1996.